kircherlab/MPRAsnakeflow/docs/quickstart.rst

 3. Set up the config file

 The config file is the heart of MPRAsnakflow.
 Here different runs can be configured.
 We recommend using one config file per MPRA experiment or MPRA project.
 But in theory, many different experiments can be configured in only one file.
-It is divided into :code:`global` (general settings), :code:`assignments` (assigment workflow), and :code:`experiments` (count workflow including variants).
+It is divided into :code:`version` (used MPRAsnakeflow version), :code:`assignments` (assigment workflow), and :code:`experiments` (count workflow).

 See :ref:`Config` for more details about the config file.
 Here is an example running only the count experiments and using a provided assignment file.